An AI-generated climbing route on the Kilter Board layout

 How it works

-4. Sample.
-At inference the model emits a sequence of (position, role) pairs until the route closes on a top hold.
-The generator is conditioned on a target grade and wall angle.
+4. Generate a climb.
+At inference, the model is conditioned on a target grade and wall angle, then emits a sequence of (position, role) pairs autoregressively until the route closes on a top hold.

 Generated climbs